Constant-delay enumeration for SLP-compressed documents: Setting and main problem

-We define the size of an SLP $S = (N,\Sigma,R,S_0)$ as $|S|= \sum_{A \in N} |R(A)|$, namely, the sum of the length of all rules.
+We define the size of an SLP $S = (N,\Sigma,R,S_0)$ as $|S|= \sum_{A \in N} |R(A)|$, namely, the sum of the lengths of the right-hand sides of all rules.
 It is important to note that an SLP $S$ can encode a document $\doc(S)$ such that $|\doc(S)|$ is exponentially larger with respect to $|S|$.
-For this reason, SLPs stay as a commonly used data compression scheme~\cite{StorerS82, KiefferY00, Rytter02, ClaudeN11}, and they are often studied in particular because of their algorithmic properties; see~\cite{Lohrey12} for a survey.
+For this reason, SLPs are a commonly used data compression scheme~\cite{StorerS82, KiefferY00, Rytter02, ClaudeN11}, and they are often studied particularly because of their algorithmic properties; see~\cite{Lohrey12} for a survey.
 In this paper, we consider SLP compression to represent documents and use the formalism of annotated automata for extracting relevant information from the document.